Amy (1997 film): Reception

 When it was released, Amy received rave reviews and many awards and nominations.
 The film also received criticism as it was sometimes felt to be dated and imprecise in its references to Amy's plight.
 In France and the U.S, the film was a hit, apparently receiving standing ovations at some theatres.

 The film received approval from Lawrence van Gelder of The New York Times when he offered that "A couple of good performances, linked to a crowd-pleasing but predictable story marred by some slapdash construction await audiences..." and "Warm of heart, modest in polish, 'Amy' provides satisfactions that must be balanced against its flaws."

 The Seattle Post-Intelligencer was less forgiving when they opined that "although the film is a decidedly mixed bag, it's blessed by solid performances from a top-notch cast", that it "feels dated and imprecise", and is "not able to make up its mind whether it wants to be slapstick or a heart-wrenching drama."

 On Rotten Tomatoes, the film has an approval rating of 43%, based on reviews from 14 critics.
 On Metacritic, the film has a score of 40 out of 100, based on reviews from 8 critics, indicating "mixed or average reviews".

 Box office

-Amy took $599,724 at the box office in Australia, which is equivalent to $883,616 in 2009 dollars.
+Amy took $599,724 at the box office in Australia.